 Professor Feigin said 95% of the New Zealand cases were found to be mild TBI, which was characterised by a relatively short loss of memory of the event or what happened just after the injury, and possible minor loss of consciousness.

 "TBIs can and often do result in significant and long-standing deficits ranging from mild memory difficulties to dementia, seizures, depression and social disadaptation," he said, but if treated in a timely manner many of these consequences can be avoided.

 "People need to know that if they've had any head injury which results in losing consciousness or being dazed and confused then they need to seek medical attention immediately."

-Next story in National: Migrant numbers up again
+Next story in New Zealand: Migrant numbers up again

 Copyright © 2012, Radio New Zealand